mpv-player/mpv/DOCS/man/options.rst

     In specific situations, this still makes the player wait on the decoder, such as seeking, switching hardware decoding modes, and more.

+    Most queue options can be changed at runtime. ``--vd-queue-enable`` itself (and the audio equivalent) update only if decoding is completely reinitialized.

     This should not be used with hardware decoding.
 It is possible to enable this for audio, but it makes even less sense.